Cesar-Gabriel/EDO/README.md

-# EDOBOLT, your platform, your game updates
+  # COBOLT, your platform, your game updates
-What can you do you with EDOBOLT?
+What can you do you with COBOLT?
 Simple!

 * Be free from Gamejolt's greed
 * Upload images